msikma/screp-js-wrapper/readme.md

 This is a very thin wrapper and actually has slightly different output compared to the Screp command line tool due to the way the data structure works. **It's recommended to use [screp-js](https://github.com/msikma/screp-js) instead of this package**, as it does additional processing to change the output to what you'd expect.

+## Building

+Run `build.sh` to build the project.
+Building is not necessary, as a compiled .js file is included.

 ## Copyright

 [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), as per the original [screp](https://github.com/icza/screp) project.